-Ken Thompson: \\\\\\ and so that was an exception to the rule where for that game if you reached that game you had a 100 moves \\\\\\ and the idea was that you got to you know demonstrate that you're going towards a solution but they don't want to take the win away from you if you are in fact wining in the \\\\\\ position and you just don't have enough time they don't want to take that away from you so this was their theory is that anyone that was proved to be more than 50 moves they'd add to the list of exceptions and so I started publishing all these lists of exceptions and the list got longer and longer and they were all in-human I mean they were just amazing solutions...
+Ken Thompson: Trotsky, this is the Trotsky position.
+That was an exception to the rule, where for that game, if you reached that game you had a 100 moves instead.
+And the idea was that you got to demonstrate that you're going towards a solution but they don't want to take the win away from you if you are in fact wining in the Trotsky position and you just don't have enough time they don't want to take that away from you.
+This was their theory... is that anyone that was proved to be more than 50 moves they'd add to the list of exceptions and so I started publishing all these lists of exceptions and the list got longer and longer and longer and they were all inhuman I mean they were just amazing solutions...